-foreign oil imports, the government took a major decision in 2008 to energy.
-This provided the muchneeded incentive for conglomerates The geographic location of South to invest in solar power plants.
-South Korea continues to grow its the world-leading top-ten installers of PV systems.
+In order to reduce reliance on foreign oil imports, the government took a major decision in 2008 to increase investment in renewable energy.
+This provided the muchneeded incentive for conglomerates to invest in solar power plants.
+South Korea continues to grow its market for large-scale PVs and in 2014, the country ranked among the world-leading top-ten installers of PV systems.